MSWS/Map-Cycle/readme.md

   - `VoteDurationInSeconds`: The duration of the vote in seconds.
   - `VoteRatioEnabled`: Enables the use of `VoteRatio`.
   - `VoteRatio`: From 0.0 to 1.0.
 The minimum ratio of players for the vote to be valid, otherwise a map will be chosen by the map cycle.
-  - `ExtendMap`: Adds a voting option to continue on the current map
+  - `ExtendMap`: Ajoute une option de vote pour continuer sur la map en cours

 Each map in the configuration file includes the following attributes:
 - `Name`: The actual name of the map (e.g., `de_dust2`, `de_cbble`).